traefik/traefik/docs/content/migration/v2-to-v3.md

 ## InfluxDB v1

 In v3, the InfluxDB v1 metrics provider has been removed because InfluxDB v1.x maintenance [ended in 2021](https://www.influxdata.com/blog/influxdb-oss-and-enterprise-roadmap-update-from-influxdays-emea/).

+### Kubernetes CRDs API Group `traefik.containo.us`

+In v3 the Kubernetes CRDs API Group `traefik.containo.us` has been removed.
+Please use the API Group `traefik.io` instead.